 |Magnesium Mg (% of dry matter)||0.5||0.35 – 0.8|

 |Sodium Na (% of dry matter)||0.3||0.25 – 0.45|

 |Carbon C (% of dry matter)||36||28 – 40|

 *Electrical conductivity is a measure of salinity, measured as a 1:5 suspension in water.

 Source: New South Wales Department of Primary Industries (2004)

 Like any animal manure, litter is also a potential source of pathogens and must be handled and used appropriately.
 There are no viral or protozoal agents present in Australian poultry that can be considered a serious or major risk to human health.
 This means that viral or protozoal agents are not a major human health risk in poultry litter re-use scenarios.

 Application of litter directly onto land provides a convenient mechanism for disposal and is the most commonly used waste management option.
-Litter acts both as fertiliser and soil conditioner unlike inorganic fertilisers that do not supply soil organic matter (SOM) to soils.
-It is estimated that in excess of 90% of litter is spread on land that is often close to the grower and, if used responsibly, has few environmental impacts.
-Currently most Australian growers receive small profits from the sale of litter, or at least trade the litter for sheds to be cleaned and the litter taken away.
+Litter acts both as a fertiliser and soil conditioner, unlike inorganic fertilisers that do not supply soil organic matter to soils.
+It is estimated that in excess of 90% of litter is spread on land that is close to the grower and, if used responsibly, has few environmental impacts.
+Currently, most Australian growers receive small profits from the sale of litter, or at least trade the litter for sheds to be cleaned and the litter taken away.
 For some poultry producing regions in Australia, land application of litter is becoming less cost effective, predominantly due to restrictions on land availability and the cost of transporting litter.